-Performer, Director, Choreographer, Teaching Artist
+Performer, Director, Choreographer, Teaching Artist, Arts Administrator

 Vanessa is a Chicago-based performer, director, choreographer, teaching artist, and arts administrator.

 She's passionate about inclusive and accessible theatre as a teacher, administrator, and artist.
-Talk with her about creating accessible, interactive theaterical experiences for kids on the Autism Spectrum with Seesaw Theatre or about her capstone project exploring the use of ASL as the basis for choreography.
+Talk with her about creating accessible, interactive theaterical experiences for kids on the Autism Spectrum with Seesaw Theatre or about her project exploring the use of ASL as the basis for choreography.

 Work with youth

-Over my past five years as a teaching artist, I have experienced firsthand the impact of meaningful arts education on students of all backgrounds and abilities.
+Over my past six years as a teaching artist, I have experienced firsthand the impact of meaningful arts education on students of all backgrounds and abilities.
 By fostering agency, creative-decision making, self-advocacy, and play through the performing arts, I hope to facilitate spaces where young people can become better communicators, collaborators, and community members.
-Time and experience have only strengthened my belief in theater as an essential tool of social-emotional learning.
-Also, silly games will be played.
+Time and experience have only strengthened my belief in theater as an essential tool of social-emotional learning, and the centrality of empathy to community health and joy.